mccright/rand-notes/DRI-calculator-results.md

 Total water includes all water contained in food, beverages, and drinking water.

 #### About Vitamin E, Folate, and Niacin
-As a-tocopherol; applies to any form of supplemental a-tocopherol
+Vitamin E, as a-tocopherol; applies to any form of supplemental a-tocopherol.
-The ULs for vitamin E, niacin, and folate apply to synthetic forms obtained from supplements, fortified foods, or a combination of the two.
+The Upper Levels/ULs for vitamin E, niacin, and folate apply to synthetic forms obtained from supplements, fortified foods, or a combination of the two.

 #### About Carotenoids
 B-Carotene supplements are advised only to serve as a provitamin A source for individuals at risk of vitamin A deficiency.